The Pantheon is the burial place of the Great Men (and women) of the French Nation.

 In 507AD, King Clovis and his wife Clotilde founded an abbey on the site of the Roman forum and dedicated it to Geneviève, the patron saint of Paris.

 In 1744, King Louis XV was convinced that his prayers to Sainte-Geneviève had helped him recover from a long illness, and wanted to give thanks to the holy woman.

-He commissioned the architect Soufflot with the construction of a new Eglise Sainte-Geneviève for the abbey.
+He therefore commissioned the architect Soufflot with the construction of a new Eglise Sainte-Geneviève for the abbey.

-The foundation work lasted nine years, as the workers discovered extensive vestiges of Roman pottery workshops.
+The foundation work lasted 9 years because the workers discovered extensive vestiges of Roman potters’ workshops.

 The first stone was eventually laid in 1764!